po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/05-Day/05-Day-LessonPlan.md

 ### 5. Instructor Do: Demo Bundle Analyzer Plugin (5 mins)

-* Open `14-Ins-First-Plugin/package.json` in your IDE and explain the following:
+* Open [17-Ins-First-Plugin/package.json](../../../../01-Class-Content/18-PWA/01-Activities/17-Ins-First-Plugin/package.json) in your IDE and explain the following:

   * We've added webpack-bundle-analyzer to our devDependencies and the chart.js library to our dependencies.

   * The `webpack-bundle-analyzer` is a plugin that will build an interactive visualization of all of the dependencies in our project.

-* Open `14-Ins-First-Plugin/webpack.config.js` in your IDE and point out the following:
+* Open [17-Ins-First-Plugin/webpack.config.js](../../../../01-Class-Content/18-PWA/01-Activities/17-Ins-First-Plugin/webpack.config.js) in your IDE and point out the following:

   * Webpack plugins can be used to perform tasks that Webpack can't perform by default.
 Some of these tasks include asset management, additional bundle optimization, and adding PWA capabilities.

   * Plugins could be used multiple times in the same configuration file, so it is important that you create an instance of one by using the keyword `new`.

-* Open `14-Ins-First-Plugin/webpack.config.js` in your IDE and point out the following:

   * Emphasize that we've simply added a library so that we can analyze its impact on the total bundle size.